-There is a way, however, to get the debt collector to stop attempting to collect.
+However, there is a way to get the debt collector to stop attempting to collect.
 By sending a notification of SOL expiration letter, you can inform the creditor that you know the statute of limitations has passed and that they should stop contacting you.

-Keep the language simple and straightforward and don’t claim ownership of the debt.
-Look at some letter templates as examples of what information you should include and what you should definitely not include for the best results.
+Keep the language straightforward, and don’t claim ownership of the debt.
+Look at some letter templates as examples of what information you should include and what you should not for the best results.

 How to Get Help with Your Credit

-If you’re confused about the statute of limitations and the credit reporting period, you aren’t alone.
-There are several credit repair services that can help you, and that will offer sound advice of when it’s prudent to pay the bill and when it’s more prudent just to sit tight.
+You aren’t alone if you’re confused about the statute of limitations and the credit reporting period.
+Several credit repair services can help you.
+They offer sound advice on when it’s prudent to pay the bill and when it’s more prudent just to sit tight.

-Getting professional advice may help you to avoid unnecessary problems with your credit score.
+Getting professional advice may help you avoid unnecessary problems with your credit score.
 Remember, even the slightest incorrect communication with a creditor can reset your statute of limitations.

 Working with a professional puts them on the phone instead of you, so your emotions and nervousness don’t get the best of you.
 That way, you can successfully put old debts in the past and enjoy the benefits of having better credit.